 Not having ridden much in the west, this is all very new and challenging for me.
 I’ve been working on my skills on day trips in the eastern Sierra but the intensity of a seven-day trip of twisties and grades far more intense than in the east forced me to up my game considerably.

-My lackadaisical trip (yes, only 1,300 miles in seven days) wound from Carson City, Nevada to Eureka, California to Coos Bay, Oregon, back east around Crater Lake before returning to northern Nevada.
+My lackadaisical trip (yes, only 1,300 miles in seven days) wound from Carson City, Nevada to Eureka, California up to Coos Bay, Oregon, then back east around Crater Lake before returning to northern Nevada.

 All in all, an excellent riding route.
 The Coos Bay Wagon Road was initially daunting but I eventually found my groove and ended up enjoying the ride.
-My partner was having less of a good time.
+My dear man was having less of a good time.
 When we reached pavement again we felt triumphant.
-Then it went back to living up to its name, and we had to make a decision.
+Then the road reverted to living up to its name, and we had to make a decision.

 After chatting with a local and finding out we were looking at 20 more miles of slow-going, messy terrain, my partner gave that route a big thumbs down.
 By then, my tune had changed and I was kind of digging the idea of some more dirt.
 But it wasn’t worth risking damage to his bike, which isn’t designed for this kind of riding.
 Its low clearance on a rough road made the likelihood of busting his oil pan very high.
 And that would put an end to the trip.
 So we ended up backtracking to stay on more established throughways.